 Robert F. Kennedy Jr. has been in the news recently due to his views on vaccines, Dr. Fauci, Bill Gates, and countless other topics, but who exactly is the black sheep of the Kennedy family?

-Kennedy is the third eldest of Robert and Ethel Kennedy's 11 children.
+Robert F. Kennedy Jr. is the third eldest of Robert and Ethel Kennedy's 11 children.
 He was 14 years old when his father was assassinated by Sirhan Sirhan while running for president in 1968.

 RFK Jr. is something of an anomaly.
 As a prominent environmental lawyer and activist, it is somewhat unusual that he is also an ardent anti-vaccination advocate since the two ideologies are normally mutually exclusive.

-He is an environmental law specialist and began his career as an Assitant District Attorney in Manhattan before he joined non-profit environmental organization Hudson Riverkeeper as an investigator in 1984, He became a senior prosecutor for the organization in 1985.
+He is an environmental law specialist and began his career as an Assistant District Attorney in Manhattan before he joined the non-profit environmental organization Hudson Riverkeeper as an investigator in 1984.
+He became a senior prosecutor for the organization in 1985.

 He brought a series of lawsuits against New York City to protect the Hudson River from pollution and to properly treat sewage in the city.

 The success of Hudson Riverkeeper has inspired the creation of numerous other similar riverkeeper movements across the United States which all come under the Waterkeeper Alliance umbrella group.
 The Waterkeeper movement incorporates other environmental protection organizations, including Sounkeeper, Baykeeper and Lakekeeper.

 There are more than 300 Waterkeeper organizations in 44 countries worldwide.

 He additionally founded the Environmental Litigation Clinic at Pace University School of Law in 1987 which has prosecuted numerous companies and government bodies over the course of three decades for polluting the Hudson River and its tributaries.